froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 The creators of Hiretracker have done a good job of making the global header work across these browsers, because everything passes.

-### Handling browser differences
+### Handling cross-browser inconsistency

-If you do come across browser inconsistencies, you can take one of two approaches:
+If you do come across browser inconsistencies, you can take one of three approaches:

 1. Accommodate acceptable differences using value ranges and approximations in tests
 2. Modify the code to eliminate inconsistencies
+3. Isolate checks for individual browsers using tagging

-My rule of thumb would be to attempt code changes provided they don't require browser detection or hacks.
+My rule of thumb would be to attempt code changes first, provided they don't require browser detection or hacks.
 If there is just a pixel or two difference, use a range or approximate value in the Galen specs, preferably with a comment to indicate why it is there.

+Isolating checks for individual browsers should only really be done where intentional feature detection is being used.

 ## Adding another spec